 Each of the assessments described above goes part way to making up a total test score, which is the percentage figure we award each steam cleaner and steam mop.
 But certain assessments are more important than others and so carry different weights:

 Steam cleaners (including mops, two-in-ones, handhelds, and cylinder cleaners):

 - 15% durability

 *In 2016 we added a carpet cleaning test to our cylinder cleaning tests, based on member feedback about how you use cylinder steam cleaners.
 This accounts for 5% of the cleaning performance score for cylinders only

 A steam cleaner or steam mop needs to score at least 65% to be considered a Best Buy.
-Those scoring below 40% are highlighted as Don't Buy models that are so bad that we think you should avoid them altogether.
+Those scoring 45% or less are highlighted as Don't Buy models that are so bad that we think you should avoid them altogether.